harrisonlab/pseudomonas/bayestraits/Bayestraits_pipeline.md

-# Running of bayestraitsV2 on all effectors for a phylogeny
+# Running of bayestraitsfinal on all effectors for a phylogeny
 Move effector table onto cluster and remove mac newline characters

  tr '\r' '\n' < effectors_bayes_red.txt > effectors.txt